 On July, 5th the european parliament voted on the reform of copyright law in the digital domestic market.
 Part of this reform were the already heavy critized articles 11 & 13.
 These articles would've paved the way for massive censorship on the internet.
 That's why we started a pretty successful petition which we, thanks to a personal invitation from MeP Julia Reda, personally delivered to the representatives together with all our 736.000 signatures we had back then.

-The reform proposal on copyright (especially Articles 11 and 13) was rejected by 318 (53%) to 278 (47%)!
+The first reform proposal to the new copyright law (articles 11 and 13) has been rejected with a 318 (53%) to 278 (47%) majority!

 Press publishers should be obliged to charge for all links that someone places on their content.
 News portals would have lost reach and readership.
 The resulting loss of revenue would have been offset by the additional costs incurred by a license system to be administered.
 For many portals and publishers this would have meant economic ruin.

-contact your MEP!
-You can contact your MEP directly to show him/her your dissatisfaction with what you don't like.
-Personal e-mails often have a very high effect.
-Because people with whom you are in direct contact are more willing to be convinced.
-You can find a list with e-mail addresses of the respective delegates here: [Link]
+Contact your representatives!
+You can contact them directy to show them your discontent.
+E-mails often have a very good effect.
+That's because directly contacted people are often more willing to be convinced.
+You can find a list with e-mail addresses of the respective delegates here:Contact your MEP

 We at savetheinternet.info distance ourselves from any illegal activities!
 We neither support illegal activities, nor do we commission them.